 Core Concepts

-A billable metric is simply a measurable unit.
-It doesn’t have a price - that comes later when you create plans.
-Each metric belongs to exactly one product and specifies:- Name - What customers see (e.g., “Input Tokens”, “GPU Hours”)
+A billable metric is a measurable unit.
+It doesn’t have a price — that comes later when you create plans.
+It can also be used independently of billing, purely for metering and entitlement enforcement.
+Each metric belongs to exactly one product and specifies:- Name — What customers see (e.g., “Input Tokens”, “GPU Hours”)

 - Unit — How it’s measured (e.g., “tokens”, “hours”, “GB”)

-- Aggregation - How to sum usage (currently SUM only)
+- Aggregation — How to combine usage values over a period

 How Metrics Work